Follow Spacecraft —

 Space Concordia makes a continuous effort to be more than just your average student society with a typical competition-based structure; we aim to be similar to a space agency where we show our expertise not only through the projects we develop, but also through the actions we do on a larger scale to benefit the world as a whole.

-The primary goal of the CCP is to give students of varying backgrounds the opportunity to gain hands-on experience in developing the skills necessary to conduct a real space mission.
+The primary goal of the CCP is educational.
+We want to train the next generation of amateur radio operators, and to promote STEM education and space literacy by exposing students of varying backgrounds to all aspects of a real space mission, climate sciences, and group dynamics.
 A once-in-a-lifetime opportunity, students involved are pushing boundaries, innovating, and advancing scientific excellence, propelling them to become the next generation of space leaders.

 In the final iteration of Aleksandr, this satellite continued its work on self-healing properties and came out at 3rd place.